ozturkosu/cms_topn/README.md

 	PATH=/usr/local/pgsql/bin/:$PATH make
 	sudo PATH=/usr/local/pgsql/bin/:$PATH make install

-#Use Case
+#Use Case Example
-We made this example use case similar to hll extension readme.
+We made this example use case similar to [hll extension](https://github.com/aggregateknowledge/postgresql-hll) data warehouse use case example.

 Let's assume I've got a fact table that records users' visits to my site, what they did, and where they came from.
 It's got hundreds of millions of rows.
 Table scans take minutes (or at least lots and lots of seconds.)